shorebirdtech/handbook/security.md

 password manager to generate and store passwords.
 This ensures that passwords will never be input into a place they were not intended to be.

+Access to our SSO provider (Google) has required strong passwords (Google's guidelines) and two factor authentication (2FA).

 ### Accounts

 Accounts are bucketed into having handling customer data (e.g. Google Cloud) or